top 100 best ski resorts in Europe 2018/2019

 To make the most comprehensive guide, we have picked some of the top resorts from almost every country in Europe, that has something unique to bring to the table.

-That way, the list is more diverse and you might even find a new favourite resort in a country where you didn’t think skiing was possible.
+That way, the list is more diverse and you might even find a new favourite resort in a country where you didn’t think snow sports was possible.

 This badge indicates that there is something that makes this resort extra family friendly.
 A must is that there are slopes that are good for children and services that suit the family.